edmerix/MLB-Alfred-Workflow/README.md

 If a game has already finish today it'll show the final result, including R|H|E, if a game is scheduled for today it'll give upcoming info.

+__Note – the data parsing is a mess, and I'll clean it up soon.
+Check out my [MLB command](https://github.com/edmerix/edmerix.github.io/blob/master/core.js#L385) on my [personal website](https://edmerix.github.io) for a much better version in JavaScript!__

 ## Screenshots

 ### Example response during a game